 environment: persistence: data: ['data1', 'data-foo']

-By providing this persistence subsection, Polyaxon will only mount these volumes by looking up there names from the defined volumes.
+By providing this persistence subsection, Polyaxon will only mount these volumes by looking up their names from the defined volumes.

 You can use host paths to define a data storage: